mslinn/sbtTemplate/README.md

     $ source `~/.profile`

-### Using sbtTemplate with Hub
+#### Using sbtTemplate with Hub
 Create a new SBT project and create a new GitHub project, which `hub` automatically adds as a `git` `remote`:

-    $ sbtTemplate my-new-project
+    $ sbtTemplate bigBadProject
     $ git create -d "Project description"
     two-factor authentication code: 881078
     Updating origin
-    created repository: mslinn/my-new-project
+    created repository: mslinn/bigBadProject

 Now check in the new project: